$0 Canada Express Entry (Canadian Experience Class) Guide — Quick-Start Checklist

 Strategy 2: French Proficiency for Category-Based Draws

 Since 2023, IRCC conducts category-based draws targeting French-speaking candidates.
-These draws have historically had CRS cutoffs 120 to 150 points below general draws.
-In late 2025, French-language draws accepted candidates at CRS 379 to 393 while general draws required 514+.
+These draws have historically had CRS cutoffs below general draws.
+In late 2025 and 2026, French-language draws accepted candidates at CRS 393 to 419 while general draws required 514+.

-You don't need fluency.
-NCLC 5 in all four abilities (roughly A2/B1 level) is sufficient to qualify for French-language draws.
+You need at least NCLC 7 in all four abilities to qualify for the French-language category.
 That's achievable in 4 to 8 months of focused study for an English speaker with no French background.

 The investment: $500 to $2,000 for French courses plus $400 for the TEF/TCF test.
 The return: access to draws where your current CRS score might already be competitive.